 Jenny Ha - Oklahoma City, OK

-Jenny Ha is a junior at Western Heights High School in …
+Jenny Ha is a senior at Western Heights High School in …

-Jenny Ha is a junior at Western Heights High School in Oklahoma City, Oklahoma.
-She is her school’s Key Club Vice-President, Junior Class Vice President, and Family, Career, and Community Leaders of America Vice President.
-She represents Ward 3 in Oklahoma City’s Youth Council and is a member of the National Honor Society.
-Jenny has also worked with The Oklahoman on their Teen Journalism program and served on the Federal Reserve’s Student Board of Directors for Oklahoma City.
+Jenny Ha is a senior at Western Heights High School in Oklahoma City, Oklahoma.
+She is her school’s Senior Class Vice President and Key Club Secretary.
+She is a student consul for the Global Ambassadors Leadership Institute, a member of the National Honor Society, and serves on the Oklahoma Hall of Fame Youth Advisory Board.
+Jenny has also worked with The Oklahoman on their Teen Journalism program, is an alumni for the National Security Language Initiative for Youth program, and served on the Federal Reserve’s Student Board of Directors for Oklahoma City.
 As a daughter of hard working Vietnamese immigrants, she had to take every opportunity available for her in the U.S. to succeed.
 She has challenged herself diligently in academics and immersed herself in extracurricular activities because she believes that education is the great equalizer which enables all young people to reach their full potential and change the future for the better.

 Trey Leveque – Gilbert, AZ

-Trey Leveque is a senior at Williams Field High School…
+Trey Leveque is a freshman at Arizona State University…

 Bethania Perez – Pico Rivera, CA